 Week 2: Who are the ‘public’?
 Different ‘publics’ and types of engagement in Classics

-Week 3: The work of the WCN/WIE.
+Week 3: The work of the WCN.
+Introduction to URSS.
 Developing a reflective blog post on general issues in Classics Public Engagement [Assessment 1]

 Week 4: Public Engagement with Research.
-Seminar 1 – Developing a research-driven Classics engagement project
+Seminar 1 – Developing your group Classics engagement project

 Week 6: Reading Week

-Week 7: Engaging with schools and museums Seminar 2 – Developing a Classics engagement project [Assessment 3]
+Week 7: Engaging with schools and museums Seminar 2 – Developing your group Classics engagement project [Assessment 3]

 Week 8: Digital engagement and creation of online resources